hainesm6-learning/biopython_learning/docs/biopython_tutorial_notes.md

 ## 3.7 Nucleotide sequences and (reverse) complements
 - **complement()** and **reverse_complement()** methods calculate the complement and reverse complement of nucleotide sequences, respectively.
-- Note Seq objects are immutable and as such the result of these methods is not applied by default.
+- Seq objects are immutable and as such the result of these methods is not applied by default.

 ## 3.11 Comparing Seq objects
 - Biopython will compare Seq objects based on characters.
 As such, nucleotide and protein sequences can be evaluated as equivalent.
-A warning will however be provided.
+However, a warning is provided.

 ## 3.12 MutableSeq objects
-- MutableSeq objects are created from Seq objects using the **tomutable()** method or by invoking the MutableSeq constructor:
+- MutableSeq objects are created from Seq objects using the **tomutable()** method or by invoking the **MutableSeq()** constructor:
     ```python
     >>> from Bio.Seq import MutableSeq
     >>> from Bio.Alphabet import IUPAC
     >>> mutable_seq = MutableSeq("GCCATTGTAATGGGCCGCTGAAAGGGTGCCCGA", IUPAC.unambiguous_dna)
-- In addition to Seq methods, **insert()**, **append()** and slicing are useful operations which can be performed on MutableSeq objects.
+- In addition to Seq methods, **insert()**, **append()** and indexing are useful operations which can be performed on MutableSeq objects.
+- Given like lists, MutableSeq objects are not hashable, they cannot be used as dictionary keys.
+- The **toseq()** method converts MutableSeq objects to Seq objects.

 ## 3.13 UnknownSeq objects
-- The UnknownSeq class enables unknown sequences of arbitary length to be defined without occupying memory e.g.
+- The UnknownSeq class enables unknown sequences of arbitary length to be defined while minimising memory consumption e.g.
     ```python
     >>> from Bio.Seq import UnknownSeq
     >>> from Bio.Alphabet import IUPAC